Understanding the Tragedy in Montecito

 If you need an exact recipe: Pioneer Woman puts salmon filet in a cold oven, then turns on the heat to 400 degrees and cooks for 25 minutes.
 Both preparations couldn’t be more simple!
 I hope you enjoy.

-Crispy Dijon Chicken Sandwiches
+Baked Crispy Chicken Sandwiches

 When I was growing up we loved going to Burger King and instead of getting a burger we often got their “healthier” (ha!) chicken sandwiches on a roll.
 They were so simple but so delicious.
 And, because they were several dollars a sandwich and my parents had 4 teenagers at once with big appetites, it added up.
 My mom recreated it at home for much cheaper and included it in our family collection of recipes.
 Using organic chicken- which I would- would definitely not make this more affordable, but certainly worth making for my family to satisfy my fond childhood memory.